texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Formatting your text

 You can quickly set the format of a part of your text with the format part of the central toolbar.
 More options are available in the "LaTeX" menu.
-Commonly used formating commands like `\textbf` are also available as shortcuts, here `CTRL+B`.
+Commonly used formatting commands like `\textbf` are also available as shortcuts, here `CTRL+B`.

 ![Format Toolbar](images/tb_central_format.png)